 With that being said, our offerings are not spaces for spiritual by-passing or escapism.
 We seek to ground our spiritual work in the realities of our living world, much of which requires our willingness to get uncomfortable and to create space for the holy shadow - those things that have long been denied and dismissed - to teach and guide us

-Michelle Rozek is a queer Mind-Body-Spirit healer, somatic experiencing practitioner, eco-therapy guide, shadow worker, energy healer, and clairsentient.
+Michelle Rozek is a queer Mind-Body-Spirit healer, advanced somatic experiencing practitioner (SEP), eco-therapy guide and shadow worker.

-Michelle's soul's purpose is to serve earth's evolution by supporting others on their healing journey.
-Gifted with the multi-sensory perception of clairsentience - the ability to feel hidden, energetic and emotional subtleties - allows Michelle to see what is often invisible to most.
+Michelle's soul purpose is to serve earth's evolution by supporting others on their healing journey.
+Gifted with the multi-sensory perception of clairsentience - the ability to feel hidden, energetic and emotional subtleties - Michelle is able to see what is often invisible to most.
 She also carries the ability to recognize fractal geometric patterns playing out in human behavioral and relational dynamics.

 In the in-betweens of everyday life, you can find Michelle wandering in the woods communing with the trees, foraging edible plants and mushrooms, sitting in stillness, working on landscape projects, studying a topic of interest, or sharing a deeply meaningful conversation with a friend.
 As an eco-sensual she is inspired every day by the way earth moves and nurtres her soul.

-Jessica Cudney is a queer environmental justice organizer, experienced group facilitator, and MindBody Therapy Practitioner with 15 years of community building experience.
+Jessica Cudney is a queer, environmental justice activist, transformational coach, multidisciplinary artist, and facilitator.
 She received her BA in Political Science and Social Justice and Peace Studies at the University of Western in London, Ontario.

 Jessica is a member of the NC Alamance NAACP Chapter and sits on the Environmental Justice Committee.
-She is an active organizer with local Indigenous-led efforts (7 Directions of Service) to protect our communities, Land, and Waters from the threat of fossil fuel industrial expansion, specifically the Mountain Valley Pipeline.
+She actively supports local Indigenous-led efforts (7 Directions of Service) to protect our communities, Land, and Waters from the threat of fossil fuel industrial expansion, specifically the Mountain Valley Pipeline.